Italy v Bosnia -3: The Azzurri take to the pitch after a night off. Pio faces Retegui, Bastoni isn’t at his best. Alajbegovic: “It’ll be brutal” | Goal.com Malaysia

 The first one is in the bag.
 On Thursday evening in Bergamo, Italy did what was required against Northern Ireland and, thanks to a 2-0 victory secured by Tonali and Kean, qualified for the play-off final.
 There, the Azzurri will face Bosnia on Tuesday 31 March at 8.45 pm in the electric atmosphere of the Bilino Polje Stadium in Zenica.

-Manager Gennaro Gattuso continues to rely entirely on the squad and will take into today’s training session the biggest question mark in the attack, where Pio Esposito, who made a brilliant impact against Northern Ireland, is threatening Mateo Retegui’s starting spot.
+Manager Gennaro Gattuso continues to rely entirely on the squad and will take into today’s training session the biggest dilemma in attack, where Pio Esposito, who made a brilliant impact against Northern Ireland, is threatening Mateo Retegui’s starting spot.

 Here is all the latest news on the Azzurri, three days ahead of the big match.